OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Connecting the Hardware for Client Mode

 Client mode emulates a single controller for use with a Dreamcast.
 This was added in as an extra feature for this project mainly to demonstrate that the MapleBus library may be used in either direction.
 Currently this mode only supports a single DualShock4 controller plugged into the USB port at bootup (hot-plug not supported, micro-USB OTG cable required).

-This should be implemented at your own risk!
-There is risk of damage to your PC USB ports, Pico, Dreamcast peripherals, or Dreamcast if circuitry is improperly handled, and I am not liable for any damage that may occur due to use of the following schematic or firmware (see [LICENSE.md](LICENSE.md)).

 <p align="center">
   <img src="images/client-schematic.png?raw=true" alt="Client-Schematic"/>